All Episodes

 His recollection is a far cry from the version of Mrs. Clinton and Berger, which is accurate.

-Now we've since learned that bin Laden found out because somebody notified Pakistan that the missiles could be flying over their space so they didn't think it was India attacking them.
+Now we've since learned that bin Laden found out because somebody notified Pakistan that the missiles could be flying over their space, so they didn't think it was India attacking them.

-And then somebody in Pakistan tipped off Bin Laden, and he was long gone by the time our missiles arrived.
+And then somebody in Pakistan tipped off bin Laden, and he was long gone by the time our missiles arrived.

-On September 13th, the Associated Press disclosed that in the waning days of the Clinton presidency, senior officials received specific intelligence about the whereabouts, this is AP reporting this now.
+On September 13th, the Associated Press disclosed that in the waning days of the Clinton presidency, senior officials received specific intelligence about the whereabouts.

 In the waning days of the Clinton presidency, senior officials received specific intel about the whereabouts of Osama bin Laden and weighed a military plan to strike the suspected terrorist mastermind's location.